computational-imaging/spad_single/README.md

 TODO:
 Download NYU Depth data.
 DONE
 Make U-net for NYU Depth.
-     - First try to replicate Zhang,Zhu et. al. architecture
+     - First try to replicate Zhang,Zhu et. al. architecture DONE ish

 Figure out how to simulate SPAD for training.
      - For now, David says to just use regular (normalized?) histograms of depth data.

-Training:
-TODO